mtvbrianking/laravel-ussd/readme.md

 **Disable backward navigation**

-By default `0) Back` option will be added to the options rendered.
-Use the attribute `noback` to disable this behavior.
+By default, a `0) Back` option is added to the rendered options.
+To disable this behaviour, use the `noback` attribute.

-This behavior may only be used for nested `<options>` tags.
+Note: _Top-level options should use the `noback` attribute as there’s no previous level to return to._

 ```xml
 <options header="Choose service" noback="no">